scikit-beam/scikit-beam/doc/development/codeguide.rst

 * Packages can include data in a directory named ``data`` inside a subpackage source directory as long as it is less than about 100 kb.
-These data should always be accessed via the :func:`astropy.utils.data.get_pkg_data_fileobj` or :func:`astropy.utils.data.get_pkg_data_filename` functions.
-If the data exceeds this size, it should be hosted outside the source code repository, either at a third-party location on the internet or the astropy data server.
+These data should always be accessed via the :func:`scikit-beam.utils.data.get_pkg_data_fileobj` or :func:`scikit-beam.utils.data.get_pkg_data_filename` functions.
+If the data exceeds this size, it should be hosted outside the source code repository, either at a third-party location on the internet or the scikit-beam data server.
-  In either case, it should always be downloaded using the :func:`astropy.utils.data.get_pkg_data_fileobj` or :func:`astropy.utils.data.get_pkg_data_filename` functions.
-If a specific version of a data file is needed, the hash mechanism described in :mod:`astropy.utils.data` should be used.
+  In either case, it should always be downloaded using the :func:`scikit-beam.utils.data.get_pkg_data_fileobj` or :func:`scikit-beam.utils.data.get_pkg_data_filename` functions.
+If a specific version of a data file is needed, the hash mechanism described in :mod:`scikit-beam.utils.data` should be used.

-* All persistent configuration should use the `astropy.config.ConfigurationItem` mechanism.
+* All persistent configuration should use the `scikit-beam.config.ConfigurationItem` mechanism.
 Such configuration items should be placed at the top of the module or package that makes use of them, and supply a description sufficient for users to understand what the setting changes.